 People have been enamored with the stage for centuries, and North Dakota is no exception.
 Frequently, some of the best live theater venues grant audiences an intimate show-watching experience with a smaller venue size and ideal atmosphere.
 North Dakota is home to several smaller theaters, giving patrons the dramatic experience they’re looking for.
-Here are the nine best places to see live theater in the state.
+Here are the seven best places to see live theater in the state.

 Home to North Dakota State University’s many musical and theatrical performances, the Festival Concert Hall 1,000-seat venue built in 1981.
 NDSU’s theater program provides some of the area’s premiere live theatrical events.
 In addition, its music program is hard, if not impossible, to beat.